saidurpulok/task_manager/README.md

 - Enhanced from a beginner-level project to showcase professional development practices
 - Thanks to the Python and Tkinter communities for excellent documentation

-## 📸 Screenshots

-### Main Window
-The main interface shows tasks organized in tabs with color-coded priorities.

-### Task Dialog
-Add or edit tasks with all attributes including priority, category, and due date.

-### Category Management
-Create and manage custom categories for better task organization.

-### Statistics View
-View comprehensive statistics about your tasks and productivity.

 ---

 **Note**: This is an educational project designed to demonstrate intermediate-level Python programming concepts.
 Feel free to use it as a learning resource or starting point for your own projects!